Enigma-cloud/Type-Travel-/README.md

-# Type-Travel-
+# EN Type-Travel
-A simple Python typing game.
+A simple typing game created with Python using the Pygame module/library.

 To run the program, you will need the following libraries:
 1) Pygame